Ottawa’s commuter rail (light rail transit, LRT) gets a lot more complicated in Stage 2.

 The Trillium Line (Line 2) includes a completely separate Airport Link Line, a spur line from South Keys.
 By completely separate I mean you have to change trains at South Keys, and in fact the Airport Line will run completely different trains – it will inherit the current Alstom Coradia LINT diesel trains, while as previously announced the main Line 2 trains will be new Stadler FLIRT diesel trains.

 UPDATE 2019-12-11: The entire Stage 2 website (stage2lrt) now redirects to the City of Ottawa website.
-This means a lot of sections and links from the Stage 2 website are now broken.
-I will repair as many links as I can using the Internet Archive.
+The city website is https://ottawa.ca/en/planning-development-and-construction/major-projects/stage-2-light-rail-transit-project

 - ACS2019-TSD-OTP-0001 Contract Award of Ottawa’s Stage 2 Light Rail Transit Projects and Related Matters (PDF)

-- Of particular note: Appendix 5 Station Descriptions and Technical Overview (PDF)
+- Of particular note as part of the contract: Appendix 5 Station Descriptions and Technical Overview (PDF)

-Stage 2 Light Rail Transit Project: Technical Briefing – February 22, 2019 (PDF)
+- Stage 2 Light Rail Transit Project: Technical Briefing – February 22, 2019 (PDF, Internet Archive link)

 Line 2 Extends South, then West